Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Where to place: Place your fiddle leaf fig near a bright window, preferably one with an airy curtain that will filter the light.
 Ensure adequate airflow and minimal fluctuations in temperature.

-Styling: This plant is also easy to use in both minimalist and richly decorated settings.
-It is big, tall and adds incredible dimension to a room.
+Styling: This plant is very easy to use in both minimalist and richly decorated settings.
+It is big and tall and adds incredible dimension to a room.
 When grown as a tree, it will need to be in large and heavy pot to support its size and weight.
 Remove leaves with browning edges and spots.
 If these do appear, ease up on the watering to see if it improves.
+Like the rubber plant, pruning can be messy as a white runny sap will drip from cut branches and from where leaves are removed.
+Have a paper towel or two on hand when pruning.

 NOTE: Keep away from children and pets.
 This plant is toxic if ingested.